ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Software development lifecycle

 In order to produce working software, it is important to follow a recognised methodology.
 The methodology helps guide collaborative decision making from project initiation to production use by end-users.
-There exist two main methodologies for this purpose: the waterfall model and the agile method.
+There exist two main methodologies for this purpose: the waterfall model and the Agile method.
 These methods cover the planning, design, coding, testing and production involved in software development.
 Both have their merits and drawbacks.
-We'll consider these now.
+We'll now cover these approaches.

 ### The waterfall method